olioapps/sitka/README.md

 ```

 ### React web usage
 Using Sitka modules inside React applications is easy!
 Check out https://github.com/olioapps/sitka/wiki/React-web-usage for an example.
+You can also head over to https://github.com/frankmeza/sitka-counter-ts for an example of a simple repo using Sitka modules.